William H. Gill

 William Hanson Gill (August 7, 1886 – January 17, 1976) was a highly decorated officer in the United States Army during World War II.
-Originally a Civil engineer, Gill has entered the Army in 1912 and served with Infantry units throughout his career.
+Originally a civil engineer, Gill entered the army in 1912 and served with infantry units throughout his career.
 He rose to the general's rank during World War II and commanded 32nd Infantry Division in the South Pacific Theater until the end of War.

-Following his retirement from the Army in 1946, Gill was elected President of Colorado College in Colorado Springs, Colorado and remained in that capacity until 1955.
+Following his retirement from the army in 1946, Gill was elected president of Colorado College in Colorado Springs, Colorado and remained in that capacity until 1955.

 Early years

 Civil career

 William H. Gill was born on August 7, 1886, in Unison, Virginia as the son of civil engineer and Loudoun County treasurer John Love Gill and his wife Sue Veturia Leith.
 He graduated from the Randolph-Macon Academy in Front Royal, Virginia in summer 1903 and entered the Virginia Military Institute (VMI) in Lexington, Virginia.
 While at the VMI, Gill was active in football and track; was a member of the Mandolin and Guitar Club and reached the rank of Cadet-Sergeant.
 He also served as an Art Editor of "The Bomb", a class yearbook.

 Upon graduation from VMI with Bachelor of Science degree in Civil engineering in summer 1907, Gill was employed for two years as Civil Engineer by the Chicago, Milwaukee & Puget Sound Railway Company and while in that assignment, he participated in putting the railroad through Montana, Idaho and Washington.
 He returned to his hometown in 1910 and became acting treasurer of Loudoun County.
-While in that capacity, Gill entered the Virginia National Guard and was commissioned Captain in Company H, 1st Virginia Infantry.
+While in that capacity, Gill entered the Virginia National Guard and was commissioned captain in Company H, 1st Virginia Infantry.
 In 1911, he was employed by the Peoples National Bank in Leesburg, Virginia as bookkeeper.

 First Army assignments

 Gill entered the United States Army on June 1, 1912, and was commissioned Second lieutenant of Infantry on that date.
 He was assigned as Platoon leader to the Company "A", 21st Infantry Regiment at Vancouver Barracks, Washington and also served simultaneously as an instructor of Post Military Schools.
 Gill remained in that assignment until June 1915, when he embarked for the Philippines.

 In July 1915, Gill joined the headquarters of 1st, Battalion, 8th Infantry Regiment at Fort William McKinley in Manila and served as Battalion Quartermaster until July 1916, when he was promoted to first lieutenant and appointed Commander of the regimental Supply company.
-He later served with the regimental Machine gun company and upon promotion to captain in May 1917, Gill returned to the United States.
+He later served with the regimental Machine gun company and upon promotion to captain in May 1917, just weeks after the American entry into World War I, Gill returned to the United States.